 A torte, from the Italian word torta, meaning "cake," is a multilayered dessert or savory food item.
 Dessert tortes can be filled with cream, mousse, jams, and other fillings.

 A tart is something else entirely.
 A tart is only about 1 inch high, it starts with a thin pastry crust dough that is patted into a pan and then filled.
-Just like there are savory and dessert tortes, there are also savory and dessert tarts.

 A dessert torte is usually made with layers of sponge cake that get its characteristic light and airy crumb from egg yolks, sugar, and stiffly beaten egg whites, but no shortening.
 Savory tortes typically start with crepes or other thin pancakes.